 Early Origins of the Bugdand family

 The surname Bugdand was first found in Huntingdon where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 William de Buggenden, was listed in the Pipe Rolls of Lincolnshire in 1195; and Claricia de Buggeden was listed in the Sussex Rolls in 1219.

 Early History of the Bugdand family

 This web page shows only a small excerpt of our Bugdand research.
-Another 167 words (12 lines of text) are included under the topic Early Bugdand History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Bugdand History in all our PDF Extended History products and printed products wherever possible.

 Bugdand Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bugdand have been found, including Bugden, Bugdon, Budgen and others.

 Early Notables of the Bugdand family (pre 1700)

 More information is included under the topic Early Bugdand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bugdand family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Bugdand were among those contributors: Tobias Bugden who settled in Maryland in 1734; John Bugdon settled in Virginia in 1738; as did his brother Samuel in the same year.